Would you like to bring an SWR Seminar to your area?

 Depending on the class size, you will need 1-3 other people to help you.
 There is planning to be done ahead of time, getting the word out in your area, setting up the facilities, handling the registrations during the first morning of class, preparing and serving snacks, helping at the book tables, and cleaning up afterwards.
 A hostess who tries to do it all herself is typically too busy helping everyone else to get much out of the seminar for herself.
 Delegation is the key to a successful seminar and a satisfied hostess!

 Your Trainer will provide fliers for you to pass out in your area.
 She will also be able to provide you with a digital version of the flier to send via e-mail or to group boards.
 Depending on whether your trainer has worked in your area in the past, she may have people on her mailing list(s) who would receive information about the seminar through email and/or snail mail.
 The class will also be advertised on the SWR Yahoo Group, on the Back Home Industries web site, and on the trainer’s web site, if she has one.
 However, much of the success of the class will be dependent on your getting the word out in your area and encouraging people to attend.
 There are many home educators who need to understand how they would benefit from a training class in order to teach their children to read and spell.
+Many classroom teachers can only attend a class if the administration understands the value of the training.
 Educators who are excited and enthusiastic about SWR are the best “ads” we could ask for!
 Your trainer may have additional ideas for how to advertise the class in your area.

 Once the minimum class size of the equivalent to 10 full-paying attendees has been met, the hostess has earned a free scholarship for the class and a Hostess Premium based on the number of registrations beyond the minimum.
 The premium is paid in either cash or with product from the trainer’s book table, if she has one.
 Specific details of the Hostess Premiums are available from each trainer.
 In addition, once the equivalent of 15 full-paying attendees have registered, another full-price scholarship is available for (1) one additional helper, or (2) to be split between more than one additional helpers.